 Widowed mother of Richard, Clarence, and King Edward IV.
 The duchess of York is Elizabeth’s mother-in-law, and she is very protective of Elizabeth and her children, who are the duchess’s grandchildren.
 She becomes very angry with Richard for his heinous actions as the play develops … Barbara Bush

 The two young sons of King Edward IV (George W Bush) and his wife, Elizabeth.
 Notably, their names are actually Prince Edward and the young Duke of York, but they are often referred to collectively.
 Agents of Richard murder these boys—Richard’s nephews—in the Tower.
 Young Prince Edward, the rightful heir to the throne, should not be confused with the elder Edward, Prince of Wales (the “Black Prince”: first husband of Lady Anne, and the son of the former king, Henry VI.) … Ted Cruz and Marco Rubio

 The former Queen Elizabeth’s daughter.
 Young Elizabeth enjoys the fate of many Renaissance noblewomen.
 She becomes a pawn in political power-brokering, and is promised in marriage at the end of the play to Richmond (Cory Booker), the Lancastrian rebel leader, in order to unite the warring houses of York and Lancaster … Ivanka Trump

-Two of Richard’s flunkies among the nobility, who generally do his bidding in matters of a delicate, or even a contentious nature … Jefferson Sessions and Mike Flynn
+Two of Richard’s flunkies among the nobility, who generally do his bidding in matters of a delicate, or even a contentious nature … James Comey and Mike Flynn

 A murderer whom Richard hires to kill his young cousins, the princes in the Tower … Dick Cheney